+If the keyword excited appears then the ground state will not be included.
 The keyword ZeroOK allows departure coefficients of exactly zero to pass the test.
 This is useful in large grids of calculations where the species being monitored actually has zero abundance at some points in the grid.

-monitor departure coefficients, He-like helium, error=0.08 This works like the H-like option, but for the helium-like isoelectronic sequence.

-monitor departure coefficient, hminus, error=0.08 The keyword hminus tells the code to confirm that the H- departure coefficient is unity.
-The error is the deviation of the departure coefficient from unity.
+- monitor departure coefficients, He-like helium, error=0.08 The keyword He-like tells the code to check the predictions for the specified element of the helium isoelectronic sequence.
+It operates like the H-like keyword, and accepts the excited and ZeroOK keywords, as well. - monitor departure coefficient, hminus, error=0.08 The keyword hminus tells the code to check the departure coefficient of H-.

-19.13.8 Monitor depth 13.2
+19.13.9 Monitor depth 13.2